-Almost all of us will have been taught at some time that the founders of Guiding were Robert and Olave Baden-Powell, and that Guiding started when a small group of a dozen or so girls gatecrashed the first ever Boy Scout Rally, at Crystal Palace in September 1909, startling Robert Baden-Powell, who had no idea girls were involved in Scouting at all, far less that some might have the brass neck to turn up and demand 'something for the girls" - and we may well have been told that the invention of Guiding was entirely down to that that small band of a dozen or so girls whose presence forced him to hurriedly produce an equivalent scheme for girls, something which he had never intended to do.
+Almost all of us will have been taught at some time that the founders of Guiding were Robert and Olave Baden-Powell, and that Guiding started when a small group of a dozen or so girls gatecrashed the first ever Boy Scout Rally, at Crystal Palace in September 1909, startling Robert Baden-Powell, who had no idea girls were involved in Scouting at all, far less that some might have the brass neck to turn up and demand "something for the girls" - and we may well have been told that the invention of Guiding was entirely down to that that small band of a dozen or so girls, whose presence forced him to hurriedly produce an equivalent scheme for girls, something which he had never intended to do.

-This story has been around since as early as 1920, and many people unwittingly still treasure and teach that story, just as it was taught to them - and it also crops up regularly in many official publications, in all of the pre-1977 (and several post-1977) official history books I've been able to trace, in relay games published on the internet and used by qualified Guiding trainers, too.
+This story has been around since as early as 1920, and naturally, many people unwittingly still treasure and teach that story, just as it was taught to them - and it also crops up regularly in many official publications, and in all of the pre-1977 (and several post-1977) official history books I've been able to trace, in relay games published on the internet and used by qualified Guiding trainers, too.
 So the perpetuation of that story by current Leaders is entirely understandable and forgivable.
 You'd naturally expect the history recorded 'back in the day' to be accurate.
 The problem is - it's just not true!
 In fact, that story's almost 100% myth!

-So, to get at the true story, let's break it down to the proven facts.
+So, to get at the true story, let's break it down to the proven and provable facts.

 Certainly, Robert is a founder, he founded Scouting, and Scouting was certainly the root from which Guiding grew, but is Olave a founder?
-Even the official histories and her own authorised biographies make it clear that she had absolutely no involvement in Scouting (and very limited knowledge of it) until she first met Robert Baden-Powell in January 1912 - almost 5 years after Scouting began - and she didn't become involved in Guiding in any way until 1916 - which was six years after Guiding started.
-So who was it who helped Robert start Guiding, designed the Guide uniform, passwords and badges, wrote the first Guide handbook, started Rosebuds, designed the Rosebud and Brownie uniforms and Promise Badges, travelled the length of the UK addressing public meetings and promoting Guiding, set up the headquarters and it's management committee, registered the units, and generally got things off the ground?
+Even the official histories and her own authorised biographies make it clear that she had absolutely no involvement in Scouting (and very limited knowledge of it) until she first met Robert Baden-Powell in January 1912 - almost 5 years after Scouting began - and she didn't make her Promise or take any official role in Guiding until 1916 - which was six years after Guiding started.
+So who was it who helped Robert start Guiding, designed the Guide uniform, passwords and badges, wrote the first Guide handbook, started Rosebuds, designed the Rosebud and Brownie uniforms and Promise Badges, travelled the length of the UK addressing public meetings to promote Guiding, set up the headquarters and it's management committee, registered the units, and generally got everything off the ground?
 It was Robert's only surviving sister, Miss Agnes Baden-Powell.
 Who seems to be the forgotten and overlooked heroine of Guiding history.
-Sadly, many people involved in Guiding have never heard of her, far less those outwith Guiding - and even those who have heard of her often have no idea quite how extensive her role was, and what a long list of achievements she had during the short time she was in charge of Guiding - or they mix her up with Olave.
+Sadly, many people involved in Guiding have never heard of her, far less those outwith Guiding - and even those who have heard of her often have no idea quite how extensive her role was, and what a long list of achievements she had during the short time she was in charge of Guiding - or perhaps more sadly, they mix her up with Olave.
 So it's clearly wrong to suggest that Robert and Olave were the founders - one could either say that Robert alone was the founder, or one could say that Robert and Agnes jointly were the founders, or one could say that Robert founded Scouts and Agnes founded Guides.
-But clearly not Olave - although she certainly had a major and increasing role from 1916 onwards, her role was limited to moulding and developing what already existed - what Agnes and her committee had created and established - not in any sense founding the movement - a look at what survived for many years from Agnes's time shows that.
+But clearly not Olave - although she certainly had a major and increasing role from 1916 onwards, her role was to mould and develop what already existed - what Agnes and her committee had created and established - a look at what survived for many years from Agnes's time, and what still survives, shows that.

 And as for the idea that the September 1909 Scout rally was Baden-Powell's first indication that girls had taken up Scouting?

 Well, firstly, in the Scout magazine of January 16 1909, in the first paragraph of his personal regular column, he wrote to thank the Boy Scouts for the Christmas cards he had received.
 The second paragraph was headed GIRL SCOUTS and read "Also I have had greetings from many Patrols of Girl Scouts, for which I am very grateful.
 They make me feel very guilty at not having yet found time to devise a scheme of Scouting better adapted for them; but I hope to get an early opportunity of starting upon it.
 In the meantime they seem to get a good deal of fun and instruction out of "Scouting for Boys", and some of them are really capable Scouts".
 So clearly he not only knew they existed, (and in meaningful numbers too, since by no means every Girl Scout in the Country would have thought to send him a Christmas card and had the means to do it, so it's significant that he said many had actually done so), at least 9 months before the rally was held, but also, it's significant that he publicly acknowledged as much.
 And he doesn't sound surprised, or in any sense negative, about Girl Scouts having been in contact - indeed quite the opposite, in calling them Girl Scouts in capitals and without any caveats or inverted commas, and describing them as "really capable Scouts", which he certainly didn't need to do.
-So they weren't being labelled or treated as in any way unofficial, or improper, even though at that time Baden-Powell regularly used his column to criticise 'monkey patrols' of boys who wore the Scout clothes and enjoyed the fun activities but didn't do the good deeds - he clearly isn't including the girls doing Scouting in that unauthorised category.
+So they weren't being labelled or treated as in any way unofficial, or improper.
+At that time Baden-Powell regularly used his column to criticise 'monkey patrols' of boys who wore the Scout clothes and enjoyed the fun activities but didn't do the good deeds - he clearly isn't including the girls doing Scouting in that unauthorised category.

 Secondly, reports make it clear that several hundred Girl Scouts attended the rally at Crystal Palace - the majority presumably having applied for tickets in the regular way alongside their Scout brothers, given that they were all apparently admitted to the event without any fuss.
-The small group who famously gatecrashed the event - and not having the money for the bus fares they ended up walking, arriving over an hour late. they only gatecrashed because their decision to go was a last-minute one, hence they had no tickets, and so having turned up late, they opted to try to literally gatecrash in the hope that no-one would stop them to check their tickets!
-It seems more likely to be the late arrival and gatecrashing behaviour that a distinguished army officer like Robert Baden-Powell was disapproving of, when he came by inspecting all the Patrols - not the fact that there were girls at the rally at all.
-And - there was a Scottish Scout Rally held near Glasgow earlier that year (which Girl Scouts were apparently present at by invitation) and at which Robert Baden-Powell had been guest of honour, so he would have encountered Girl Scouts there . . .
+The small group who famously gatecrashed the event - and not having the money for the bus fares they ended up walking, arriving over an hour late. they only gatecrashed because their decision to go was a last-minute one, hence they had no tickets, so couldn't gain admittance in the regular way.
+Instead they opted to try to literally gatecrash in the hope that no-one would block their path to ask for tickets!
+It seems more likely to be the late arrival and gatecrashing behaviour that a distinguished army officer like Robert Baden-Powell was disapproving of, when he came by inspecting all the Patrols and Troops - not the fact that there were girls at the rally at all.
+And - there was a Scottish Scout Rally held near Glasgow earlier that year (which Girl Scouts were apparently present at by specific invitation) and at which Robert Baden-Powell had been guest of honour - so he would have already encountered Girl Scouts in person there . . .

 Some history books continue to quote the 'official version' of history, the authors of some others (especially those who published after Olave died in 1977) have undertaken independent research into Guiding's origins, found as above that it led them to a very different conclusion from the 'traditional tale' - and have written accordingly.
 So, I will provide a list of books, split into categories, and indicating which version of Guiding's origins they contain - it will be added to gradually as I come across more - always happy to receive information/recommendations!